 How to apply

-For full degree requirements see the Regulations for the Doctor of Education.
+For full requirements see the Regulations for the Doctor of Education.

-For study planning help contact the Postgraduate Office:
+For study planning help contact contact the Dean of Postgraduate Research or the Postgraduate Office:

 University of Canterbury | Te Whare Wānanga o Waitaha